-By completing our survey you will help us to understand the needs of our local businesses during the Coronavirus pandemic.
-Importantly, your responses will help to shape what support we can offer to businesses when the recovery phase begins.
-Your time for completing the survey is very much appreciated.
+Complete our updated survey to help us understand the needs of local businesses during the Coronavirus pandemic.
+Your responses continue to help us shape what support we can offer to businesses.
+We appreciate the time you take in completing our surveys.

-The Bounce Back Loans Scheme opened for applications on 4th May.
-Delivered by lenders accredited by the British Business Bank, Bounce Back Loans target small and micro businesses in all sectors, providing loans from £2k up to 25% of the business’ turnover with a maximum loan of £50k.
+Delivered by Lenders Accredited by The British Business Bank, the BBLS targets small and micro businesses in all sectors, providing loans from £2k up to 25% of the business’ turnover with a maximum loan of £50k.

-The Bounce Back Loans Scheme enables businesses to obtain a six-year term loan at a government set interest rate of 2.5% per year.
+The BBLS enables businesses to obtain a six-year term loan at a government set interest rate of 2.5% per year.
 The government will cover interest payable in the first year.

 No Principal Repayments for first 12 months: Borrowers will not have to begin principal repayments for the first 12 months, thereafter capital will be repaid on a straight line basis.

-Finance Terms: The length of the loan is for six years but early repayment are allowed, without early repayment fees.
+Finance Terms: The length of the loan is for six years but early repayments are allowed, without early repayment fees.

 No Personal Guarantees: No personal guarantees are allowed, and no recovery action can be taken over a principal private residence or principal private vehicle.